A contract term in a mortgage that requires the borrower to pay off the loan immediately if certain requirements are not met.

 This is the phrase used to state that the owner of real property owns it free and clear of any liens of other restrictions.

 A formal document that begins a lawsuit.
 The party who is being sued is served with the complaint.

 The person or entity that money is owed to.

 Someone who owes money to another person or business.
 It is also used to refer to a person or business that files for bankruptcy.

-A legal document that transfers ownership of real property, such as a house, from one owner to another.
+A legal document that transfers real property ownership, such as a house, from one owner to another.